equwal/clic/README.md

 If you call clic with an argument which is a request for a binary type, clic will output the data to stdout.

+Using "gopher://" at the start of an url isn't mandatory.